-430.535 Duties of Department of Human Services; bilingual forms.
-(1) The Department of Human Services and the Governor's Council on Alcohol and Drug Abuse Programs shall, subject to the availability of funds, develop bilingual forms to assist non-English-speaking persons in understanding their rights under ORS 430.450 to 430.555.
+430.535 Requirement to develop bilingual forms.
+(1) The Oregon Health Authority and the Alcohol and Drug Policy Commission shall, subject to the availability of funds, develop bilingual forms to assist non-English-speaking persons in understanding their rights under ORS 430.450 to 430.555.

-(2) The department shall assist county mental health programs in the development of comprehensive and coordinated identification, evaluation, treatment, education and rehabilitation services for the drug-dependent person.
+(2) The authority shall assist county mental health programs in the development of comprehensive and coordinated identification, evaluation, treatment, education and rehabilitation services for the drug-dependent person.
 The State Plan for Drug Problems shall be consistent with such system.
-[1977 c.871 §§3,14; 1985 c.740 §16]
+[1977 c.871 §§3,14; 1985 c.740 §16; 2009 c.595 §500; 2009 c.856 §13]

-430.540 Designation of and standards for evaluation sites.
+Note: The amendments to 430.535 by section 22, chapter 856, Oregon Laws 2009, become operative January 2, 2014.
+See section 34, chapter 856, Oregon Laws 2009.
+The text that is operative on and after January 2, 2014, is set forth for the user's convenience.

+- $430.535.\ (1)$ The Oregon Health Authority shall, subject to the availability of funds, develop bilingual forms to assist non-English-speaking persons in understanding their rights under ORS 430.450 to 430.555. - (2) The authority shall assist county mental health programs in the development of comprehensive and coordinated identification, evaluation, treatment, education and rehabilitation services for the drug-dependent person.
+The State Plan for Drug Problems shall be consistent with such system. - 430.540 Designation of and standards for evaluation sites.
 (1) The county mental health program director shall designate sites for evaluation in the county plan of individuals who may be or are known to be drug dependent.
-The Department of Human Services shall establish standards for such sites and periodically publish a list of approved sites.

-(2) The costs of evaluation shall be borne by the county of appropriate jurisdiction.
-[1977 c.871 §6]

-430.545 Procedures at evaluation sites; administration of antagonist drugs.
+The Oregon Health Authority shall establish standards for such sites and periodically publish a list of approved sites. - (2) The costs of evaluation shall be borne by the county of appropriate jurisdiction.
+[1977 c.871 §6; 2009 c.595 §501] - 430.545 Procedures at evaluation sites; administration of antagonist drugs.
 (1) Evaluation sites provided for under ORS 430.450 to 430.555 shall conduct such procedures as may be necessary to determine if an individual is a drug-dependent person.
 A person shall be evaluated only with that person's written consent.
-Subject to approval of the Department of Human Services, the director of a treatment facility or the director of an evaluation site may designate personnel to provide treatment or evaluation as appropriate under the lawful limitations of their certification, licensure or professional practice.

-(2) Antagonist drugs may be administered for diagnosis of addiction by a registered nurse at an approved site when the nurse has completed required training and a physician is available on call.
+Subject to approval of the Oregon Health Authority, the director of a treatment facility or the director of an evaluation site may designate personnel to provide treatment or evaluation as appropriate under the lawful limitations of their certification, licensure or professional practice. - (2) Antagonist drugs may be administered for diagnosis of addiction by a registered nurse at an approved site when the nurse has completed required training and a physician is available on call.
 Antagonist drugs shall not be administered without informed written consent of the person.
-[1977 c.871 §22; 1979 c.744 §28]
+[1977 c.871 §22; 1979 c.744 §28; 2009 c.595 §502] - 430.550 Discrimination prohibited.

-430.550 Discrimination prohibited.
-No person, otherwise eligible, shall be denied evaluation or treatment under ORS 430.450 to 430.555 on account of age, sex, race, nationality, religious preference or ability to pay.
-[1977 c.871 §24]

-Note: The amendments to 430.550 by section 26, chapter 100, Oregon Laws 2007, are the subject of a referendum petition that may be filed with the Secretary of State not later than September 26, 2007.
-If the referendum petition is filed with the required number of signatures of electors, chapter 100, Oregon Laws 2007, will be submitted to the people for their approval or rejection at the regular general election held on November 4, 2008.
-If approved by the people at the general election, chapter 100, Oregon Laws 2007, takes effect December 4, 2008.
-If the referendum petition is not filed with the Secretary of State or does not contain the required number of signatures of electors, the amendments to 430.550 by section 26, chapter 100, Oregon Laws 2007, take effect January 1, 2008.
-430.550, as amended by section 26, chapter 100, Oregon Laws 2007, is set forth for the user's convenience.

-430.550.
 A person, otherwise eligible, may not be denied evaluation or treatment under ORS 430.450 to 430.555 on account of the person's race, religion, sex, sexual orientation, nationality, age or ability to pay.

-430.555 Liability for violation of civil rights or injuries to participant.
+[1977 c.871 §24; 2007 c.100 §26] - 430.555 Liability for violation of civil rights or injuries to participant.
 Liability for violation of civil rights under ORS 430.450 to 430.555 or injuries to a person participating in a diversion program or caused by a person in a diversion program under ORS 430.450 to 430.555 shall, except in the case of gross negligence, be borne by the county making the arrest and the state in equal shares, and shall not extend to persons administering the provisions of ORS 430.450 to 430.555.
 [1977 c.871 §23]